adiappel/Music-System-NodeJs/README.md

 * Get all accounts
     http://localhost:3000/accounts/all

-* Get all active userss
+* Get all active users
     http://localhost:3000/accounts/allactiveusers